Melinda Janki

-Melinda Janki is a Guyanese born lawyer leading the fight against big oil in Guyana.
+Melinda Janki is a Guyanese born lawyer who leads litigation against the Government and large multinational oil companies in Guyana.
 In 2023 she received the Commonwealth Lawyers Association Rule of Law Award for her work to uphold the rule of law in Guyana and internationally.
-In 2024 the press recognised her as Guyana’s ‘Woman of the Year.’
-In June 2025 she delivered a TED talk in Nairobi on her work fighting oil.
+In 2024 a news article called for her to be recognised as Guyana’s ‘Woman of the Year.’
+In June 2025 she delivered a TED talk in Nairobi on her work in litigation against oil companies in Guyana.

-Janki was instrumental in writing into Guyana’s Constitution the right to a healthy environment as well as drafting legislation to protect the environment.
+Janki took part in the work to write into Guyana’s Constitution a right to a healthy environment, and also took part in drafting legislation to protect the environment.
 She is a former member of the Steering Committee of the World Council on Environmental Law.
-She is currently a member at large on the Council of the Commonwealth Lawyers Association.
+She is currently a member at large on the Council of the Commonwealth Lawyers Association. with a keen interest in young lawyers.

 Janki has worked extensively with Guyana’s Amerindian peoples for years and was the lead drafter of the Amerindian Act which guarantees Amerindian land rights whether indigenous or non-indigenous and protection against mining.
-Janki is also an international lawyer.
-Her paper on ‘West Papua and the right to self-determination’ transformed the Papuan independence struggle from illegal secession to lawful self-determination.
+Janki's writings also have an international scope, and in a paper entitled ‘West Papua and the right to self-determination’ she argues that the Papuan independence fight should not be seen as an illegal secession but rather as a lawful struggle for self-determination.